PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **ISBN**: Field, only numbers are accepted.
 The International Standard Book Number (ISBN) is used to identify books and other publications.

 - **EAN-13 or JAN barcode**: Field, only numbers are accepted.
 This type of product code is specific to Europe and Japan, but is widely used internationally.
 It is a superset of the UPC code: all products marked with an EAN will be accepted in North America.
+The EAN is added at the end of the product URL in front-office.

 - **UPC barcode**: Field, only numbers are accepted.
 This type of product code is widely used in the United States, Canada, the United Kingdom, Australia, New Zealand and in other countries.